divyanshmaurya0001/OSS-AUDIT-24BCY10130/README.md

 ## ⚙️ Script Descriptions

 ### 🔹 Script 1: System Identity Report

-Displays system-related information such as OS version, kernel details, logged-in user, uptime, and current date/time.
+The system identity report displays system information which includes OS version and kernel details and the currently logged-in user and system uptime and current date and time.

 ---

 ### 🔹 Script 2: Package Inspector

-Checks if a package (e.g., MySQL) is installed and retrieves version and license details using system package managers.
+The package inspector verifies the installation status of a package which includes MySQL and it retrieves both version information and license details through system package management tools.

 ---

 ### 🔹 Script 3: Disk and Permission Auditor

-Analyzes system directories and reports permissions, ownership, and disk usage.
+The system directories undergo analysis which results in the generation of reports that display their permissions and ownership details along with the measurements of disk space they consume.

 ---

 ### 🔹 Script 4: Log Analyzer

-Reads log files, counts keyword occurrences (default: "error"), and shows recent matching entries.
+The log analyzer tool processes log files to determine the frequency of keywords which appears with an initial setting of "error" and it presents the latest entries that meet the search criteria.

 ---